Trump praises disaster relief in Puerto Rico, discounting complaints

 “If they wanted to fix things fast, they could do it,” said Carlos Arias, 41, as he waited in a line of people snaking around a block in San Juan to fill up a canister with gasoline.
 “It’s a question of will.”

-Reporting by Dave Graham and Robin Respaut in San Juan; Additional reporting by Roberta Rampton, Steve Holland, David Shepardson, Idrees Ali, Susan Cornwell, Susan Heavey and Doina Chiacu in Washington and Laila Kearney and Stephanie Kelly in New York; Writing by Scott Malone; Editing by Howard Goller and Frances Kerry
+Reporting by Dave Graham and Robin Respaut in San Juan; Additional reporting by Roberta Rampton, Steve Holland, David Shepardson, Idrees Ali, Susan Cornwell, Susan Heavey and Doina Chiacu in Washington, Laila Kearney and Stephanie Kelly in New York and Ann Saphir in Cleveland; Writing by Scott Malone and Steve Gorman; Editing by Frances Kerry and Lisa Shumaker